kytkemo/sinatra-web-app/README.md

 ## Install dependencies

-    bundle install --without production (or development)
+Install dependencies with `bundle install --without production` (or development).

 ## Run tests

-    rake test
+Run tests with `rake test`.

 ## Package

-    rake package
+Create a package with `rake package`.

 ## Start Server

-    rackup
+Start server with `rackup`.
 The app will deploy to http://localhost:9292/.